 sudo periodic daily weekly monthly

-It will then ask you for your administration password once you enter the command.
-Then it will take several minutes for it to finish (possibly up to a half‐hour).
-There is no progress bar displayed when using Terminal, so you’ll just have to wait for the command prompt to appear again to know it’s done.
+Press Return and it will then ask for your administration password.
+(Note there is no visual feedback while you type the password.)
+Once you enter your password and press Return, the cursor will drop to the next line and it will take several minutes for it to finish (possibly up to a half‐hour).
+There is no progress bar or other feedback displayed while its processing, so you’ll just have to wait for the command prompt to appear again to know it’s finished.

 Open your System Preferences, and click on the Energy Saver icon, and try unchecking the “Put the hard disk(s) to sleep when possible” option.
 Note in contrast we recommend you disable the “Keep All Drives Spinning” option under the General tab of MegaSeg’s preferences unless you use an external hard drive.